Enumeration of k-Exceedance Lattice Paths with an Application to Comparing Chains of Order Statistics: Chains of order statistics

-We say that a {\emph{lattice path}} is a path which starts at $(0,0)$ stepping only in the north $(1,0)$ and east $(0,1)$ directions.
-If we let $\Gamma_{m,n}$ be the set of lattice paths from $(0,0)$ to $(m,n)$, then $C_{m,n}$ is in bijective correspondence with $\Gamma_{m,n}$; this can be seen by constructing a lattice path from reading a chain in ascending order, taking a north step when a $Y^{(i)}$ is encountered and an east step for an $X^{(i)}$.
-Conversely, an ascending chain can be constructed from a lattice path $\gamma\in \Gamma_{m,n}$ by traversing $\gamma$ in the northeast direction, writing $X^{(i)}$ when the the $i$th horizontal edge is encountered, and writing $Y^{(i)}$ when the $i$th vertical edge is encountered.
-Under this bijection, it is clear that \begin{example} The chain
+to counting those chains in $C_{m,n}$ satisfying $X^{((m))} <_{k,l} Y^{((n))}$.
+Observe, $C_{m,n}$ is in bijective correspondence $\Gamma_{m,n}$; this can be seen by constructing a lattice path from reading a chain in ascending order, taking a north step when a $Y^{(i)}$ is encountered and an east step for$X^{(i)}$.
+Conversely, a chain can be constructed from $\gamma\in \Gamma_{m,n}$ by writing $X^{(i)}$ when the $i$th horizontal edge is encountered, and $Y^{(i)}$ when the $i$th vertical edge is encountered.
+Under this bijection, it is clear \begin{example} The chain